eckual/eckual/README.md

-👋 Hello, I'm Baha, also known as Eckual, an experienced game developer deeply passionate about creating immersive Unity-based experiences, including 2D/3D/AR games.
-With a keen eye for innovation, I specialize in crafting captivating puzzle, casual, multiplayer, AR/VR experiences and educational games that engage players on multiple levels.
+👋 Hi, I'm Baha (aka Eckual), an experienced game developer with a passion for creating immersive, innovative experiences using Unity.
+I specialize in crafting engaging 2D, 3D, AR, and VR games, with a focus on puzzle, casual, multiplayer, and educational genres.

+In addition to gaming, I work on interactive applications across various fields, including health, training, and entertainment.
+By blending cutting-edge technologies with creative design, I strive to deliver impactful, user-centered experiences that captivate and inspire.

+My goal is to push the boundaries of interactive media, crafting games and applications that not only entertain but also educate and improve people's lives.
+Let’s build something amazing together! 🚀

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api/top-langs?username=eckual&locale=en&hide_title=false&layout=compact&card_width=300&langs_count=5&theme=radical&hide_border=true" height="150" alt="languages graph" />